keithws/node-ssllabs/README.md

 ## Todo

+* added support for [access rate and rate limiting][4]
-* add option to specify an array of hosts to scan
+* added option to specify an array of hosts to scan
-* add support for [access rate and rate limiting][4]
 * have the `scan` function emit events for polling progress

 ## Change Log

+*0.4.1 — April 27, 2015*

+* refactored `scan` function to use `analyze` function for dryness
+* improved test to ensure parallel scanning maintains context

 *0.4.0 — April 23, 2015*